ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C15_Advanced_Generics.md

 ## Generic Type Aliases

-Type aliases in Python let you create alternative names for types, which can improve code clarity.
+Type aliases in Python create alternative names for types, which can improve code clarity.
 For example, you might write `Coordinate = tuple[float, float]` to give a semantic name to a tuple of two floats.
 *Generic type aliases* extend this idea by allowing aliases to be parameterized with type variables.